FluttershyDeveloper/funTasia/readme.md

 -->

 Players in *funTasia BloX World* are prevented from
-* destruct 'living environment' for subsistence (therefor 'adult' worker NPCs are built-in)
+* destruct 'living environment' for subsistence
 * fight nor destruct other players for benefits
-* clean up their rooms and sandboxes (therefor cleanup mechanisms are built-in)
+* clean up their rooms and sandboxes
-* violent speech by chat (therefor an emoticon communication system is built-in)
+* violent speech
 ---

 ## Table of content